mjclobo/QG_BT_FD_spindown/docs/modeleqns.rst

 Governing equations
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The governing equations for the present two-layer QG model are
+The governing equations for the present barotropic QG model are

 .. math::